narhiril/ORCT2-EarthMover/README.md

 Very barebones OpenRCT2 plugin for copying/pasting terrain between different maps.
 Maps must be identical size.
 This plugin adds a window with three buttons - copy, paste, clear.

 The intended use for this plugin is to take surface element data (terrain height, slope, water height, etc.) from one map and copy it to another map.
-You might wish to do this if, say, you want to import terrain from an existing map to a workbench of your choice, rather than trying to build the terrain  on the workbench itself or mucking about in the object selection screen for the next several hours.
+You might wish to do this if, say, you want to import terrain from an existing map to a workbench of your choice.

 There are a few properties of surface elements that EarthMover does not copy - namely, grass length, land ownership data, and park fences.
 There's no technical reason why it can't, but I thought that for the most common usages of this plugin, it would actually be advantageous not to save these.